effortlessmountain/ironsworn-asset-workbench/README.md

 `npm run cypress:open`

 ### Deploying
-To deploy to the gh-pages branch of the repository using the `gh-pages` tool:
+To deploy to the gh-pages branch of the repository using the `gh-pages` tool, run the following (requires access):

 `npm run deploy`